ValeriyAndreevichPushkarev/ShadowZone/README.md

 15 mW laser (not a diode - diodes much more effective) - 	8,4 lm, or 8,4 lx per m**2, or more than (TODO: make computations of power consumption with respect to modern photodiodes/detectors)

+**For diode from above with responsibility 0.36 A/W, and branching factor of 10000 (!) we have 12 mW/1000 * 0.36 = 400 nA that is 1000 more than the dark current (0.5 nA).
+Notice that this is not a top-notch diode**

+Of cause, we always can change diodes to another, more efficient ones.

 And **all "Computations" preforms only within a optics**, and only one remaining problem is the branching factor.

 And there is a possibility to create efficient invertors (even from LED's and photoionization :)